 About Wing Tsun

-The WingTsun™ martial arts classes in Gilbert, Arizona teach Wing Tsun, a southern Chinese kung fu method.
+Our WingTsun™ martial arts classes in Gilbert and Scottsdale, Arizona teach the art of Wing Tsun, a southern Chinese kung fu method, Yip Man Lineage.
 We are part of the largest Wing Chun organization – the International WingTsun™ Association.
 We break the mold of your usual type of martial arts class.
+Individual attention is part of the instruction instead of the ‘mass teaching,’ military style of larger schools.
 It is a close-range punching, striking, low kicking and anti-grappling system that develops highly evolved “sticky hands” skills in all students that persevere.
 It is a superb system of self-defense.
 Certain martial arts from southern China and Okinawa are probably related to it because of certain similarities but nobody knows for sure.
 The legend says that it was invented by a female monk from the Shaolin monastery.
 In the 20th century, Bruce Lee studied from Yip Man.
 There is no ‘sport’ application.
 Students learn exacting self-defense skills and mastery of the inner self, mentally and physically.
 Head instructor, Sifu Keith Sonnenberg, has 34 years experience teaching the Leung Ting WingTsun® system of the Yip Man Lineage.
-We teach three classes per week of Wing Tsun in Gilbert in the evenings.
+We teach three classes per week of Wing Tsun in Gilbert in the evenings and two classes per week in the early mornings.
 You can read more about Wing Tsun on our NEWS section which has an ongoing list of informative blogs.

 What is Wing Tsun?

-Briefly, Wing Tsun is a way of practical and economical movement and thinking that can transform your life.
+We encourage you to look at and read the many News and Blog entries on this site to get a better idea what Wing Tsun is.
+In lieu of that, briefly, Wing Tsun is a way of practical and economical movement and logical thinking that can transform your life.
+Millions of people in the western world have made these eastern practices a way of life.
 As with many things, the benefits one can expect from Wing Tsun depend heavily on the individual’s dedication to the idea, the learning and the mental and physical training.
 Learning self-defense, coordination and becoming more fit are benefits that come along with the major benefit which is the holistic way it can positively affect one’s self-image and approach to living.

 Some martial arts instructors like to classify students according to their body build to determine which style they should study.
 The goal in WingTsun is to develop core leg strength and flexibility and upper body flexibility.
 Strong core strength in the legs and the presence of slender and flexible upper body muscles greatly assists in learning Wing Tsun.
 Poor physical condition greatly slows progress in any physical endeavor and Wing Tsun is no exception.